Aaahh!!! Real Monsters

 Aaahh!!!
 Real Monsters is an American animated television series developed by Klasky Csupo for Nickelodeon.
 It is the fifth Nicktoon after Doug, Rugrats, The Ren & Stimpy Show and Rocko's Modern Life.
 The show focuses on three young monsters—Oblina, Ickis, and Krumm—who attend a school for monsters under a city dump and learn how to frighten humans.
 Many of the episodes revolve around their zany hijinks after making it to the surface in order to perform "scares" as class assignments.
 The series premiered on October 29, 1994, and aired until November 16, 1997.
+Aaahh!!!
+Real Monsters continued to air in reruns on Nicktoons until November 26, 2007.

 Plot

-The episodes follow the suspenseful adventures of Ickis, Oblina, and Krumm, three young monster friends attending a monster school whose headmaster is The Gromble.
+The episodes follow the suspenseful adventures of Ickis, Krumm and Oblina, three young monster friends attending a monster school beneath a landfill whose headmaster is The Gromble.

-The show is set in New York City where monsters co-exist with humans, demonstrated throughout the series by the presences of the Empire State Building and the IND Subway System, and in the episode "Monster Make-Over" when Ickis refers to himself as "the ugliest, slimiest, razor fanged, sharp clawed, monster menace this side of Newark!"
-The dump where the monsters inhabit is implied to be Fresh Kills Landfill, but never explicitly named in the series.
+The show is set in Hudson County, New Jersey where monsters co-exist with humans, demonstrated throughout the series by the view of the New York City skyline from across a river from their landfill, and in the episode "Monster Make-Over" when Ickis refers to himself as "the ugliest, slimiest, razor fanged, sharp clawed, monster menace this side of Newark!"
 The monster community includes a working economic system using toenails as currency.